PEOPLE

 Office: 410 at the IDEC Building,Higashihiroshima Campus

 Masumi Hisano completed his PhD in Forest Sciences at Lakehead University in Canada, investigating the impacts of climate change on boreal forest functioning and the mediating role of tree diversity (supervised by Dr Han Y.H.
 Chen, 2015-2020).
 His earlier work includes wildlife biology and conservation, with a focus on urban ecology of martens in Bulgaria (MSc, 2012-2014: Tokyo University of Agriculture and Technology).
 After completing the JSPS Postdoctoral Fellowship at the University of Tokyo (2020-2023) and ETH Zürich in Switzerland (2022), he gained experience in social informatics as an Assistant Professor at Kyoto University (2023-2024).
+Also affiliated wtih the Australian National University as a Visiting Fellow (2026).
 He currently serves as an Associate Editor for the Journal of Wildlife Management and as an Editorial Board Member for Landscape Ecology

 Masumi Hisano's profile site